-The U.S. Supreme Court will soon decide Moore v.
+The U.S. Supreme Court has decided Moore v.
 Harper, a major case with potential to erase 200 years of legal precedent and upend the American system of democracy.

-A worst-case ruling in this case would hand partisan state lawmakers the power to manipulate our elections and undermine our votes –state courts and governors could not stop them.
+A worst-case ruling in this case would have handed partisan state lawmakers the power to manipulate our elections and undermine our votes –state courts and governors could not have stopped them.

 Moore v.
 Harper came from a victory Common Cause, voting rights partners, and our legal team at Southern Coalition for Social Justice and Hogan Lovells won in North Carolina.
 We sued Tim Moore, the N.C.
 House Speaker, over voting maps rigged to benefit Republicans.